DSACMS/ospo-guide/content/outbound/gen-ai-policy.md

 Using AI does not lower the bar and quality of your code contributions.

 - Unacceptable: Submitting AI generated code you can't explain line by line to a developer, or using AI output without fully understanding it or verifying it's the correct approach
+- Unacceptable: Using AI to increase the breadth of your contributions, such as spreading yourself across several projects at once.
+You provide more value by engaging deeply with one or two projects than shallowly with many.

+### Review
+The effort you put into a contribution should meet or exceed the effort it takes to review it.
+We want to reduce the number of extractive contributions coming in, since this takes valuable time and effort away from doing our work.

 - Unacceptable: Submitting a PR where the effort you put in, such as writing a prompt, is less than the effort it would take a maintainer to review it.
 We can already write prompts or run automated tools ourselves and doing that directly is faster and more secure than reviewing a low effort PR.

-- Unacceptable: Using AI to increase the breadth of your contributions, such as spreading yourself across several projects at once.
-You provide more value by engaging deeply with one or two projects than shallowly with many.
+Please refer to [Reducing the Risk of Extractive Contributions](#reducing-the-risk-of-extractive-contributions) section for additional guidance.

 ## Pull Request Guidelines